ra463/voosh-server/README.md

 5. Add the client url (local/deployed) in the cors in `app.js` file.
 6. Start the server using `npm run dev` (if nodemon is globally installed).

+## Testing Instructions

+### To test the APIs:

+**Run the test files using:**

+- npm test
+- Ensure that Mocha, Chai, and other testing dependencies are installed.
+- The test cases are located in the test folder.
+- The testing covers user registration, login, and various failure cases.

 ### Server Deployed Link - [https://voosh-app.adaptable.app]

 ### Client Deployed Link - [https://voosh-client-rust.vercel.app]